 A woman who experiences hair loss may see continuous diminishing.
 Men, on the other hand, who have inherited male pattern baldness have a tendency to develop a receding hairline or a bald patch that starts in the focal point of the scalp.

-If you speculate that a treatment or medication is causing your hair loss, consult a specialist.
+If you speculate that a treatment or medication is causing your hair loss, consult a specialist and a medical professional first.
 For instance, individuals who experience chemotherapy or radiation medicines regularly lose a considerable amount of hair.
 However, in many cases, those patients can regrow their hair once healthy and after using products that have hair growth ingredients in them.
-If that is you, then you should try using the PureFix Hair Elixir which is a 6-in-1 hair and scalp treatment.
-Its all-natural ingredients work together to support longer, stronger hair and to promote hair growth.

 However, a dermatologist can better confirm whether or not your hair loss is permanent or can be restored.